-As shown above, the 45 kPa treatment was not only the highest yielding treatment but also had the highest overall profitability.
+Similarly, during 2021, there was no difference between any of the treatments, even the rainfed treatment.
+The excessive rainfall masked all irrigation yield treatment differences.
+However, in both years, slight differences in the amount of irrigation applied to each treatment aided in delineating differences in IWUE and profit.
+As shown in Table 1, the 45 kPa treatment was not only the highest yielding treatment but also had the highest overall profitability.
 Other treatments that followed this similar trend were the 20 kPa, the SI Cotton App and Irrigator Pro.
 However, when looking at IWUE the 75 kPa treatment was at the top.
+Again during 2021 the 45 kPa treatment had the second highest numerical yield and the highest IWUE and profitability.
+The Checkbook treatment had the lowest IWUE during both seasons.
 This shows that when considering irrigation scheduling methods, one factor alone should not be considered.
-Even though the 20 kPa treatment was the second highest yield and second highest profitability, it had one of the lowest IWUE values.
-This is because it applied the highest amount of irrigation, indicating that even though the extra irrigation aided in increasing yields over some of the other treatments it was not necessarily the best option.
-The cost of the extra 2.25 inches of irrigation was \$25 and \$36 per acre respectively for electrical and diesel pumping costs.
+Even though the 20 kPa treatment in 2020 was the second highest amount of irrigation, indicating that even though the extra irrigation aided in increasing yields over some of the other treatments it was not necessarily the best option.
+The cost of the extra 2.25 inches of irrigation was \$25 and \$36 per acre respectively for electrical and diesel pumping costs during 2020.
 This is a significant cost that could be reallocated into either some other production cost or retained as profit.
 These figures show how important selecting the correct scheduling method can be and how some of the more advanced methods, even though perceived as expensive, can easily and quickly pay for themselves if properly utilized.